efimfit/shop_app/README.md

-Products and orders data is stored in the Firebase Realtime Database service
+Products and orders data is stored in the Firebase Realtime Database service.
 ![db](assets/images/db.png)

 ___